 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in KelseyCare Advantage Platinum.
-The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
+It tells which Part D prescription drugs are covered under the Part D benefit included in KelseyCare Advantage Classic.
+The drugs on this list are selected by the plan with the help of a team of approved the KelseyCare Advantage Classic "Drug List."

+doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the KelseyCare Advantage Platinum Drug List.
+Medicare has

-The Drug List also tells you if there are any rules that restrict coverage for your drugs.
+The "Drug List" also tells you if there are any rules that restrict coverage for your drugs.

-We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.kelseycareadvantage.com) or call Member Services.
+We will provide you a copy of the "Drug List."
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.KelseyCareAdvantage.com) or call Member Services.

-SECTION 4 Your monthly costs for KelseyCare Advantage Platinum
+SECTION 4 Your monthly costs for KelseyCare Advantage Classic